psychogun/psychogun.github.io/docs/freenas/Mylar3-in-a-FreeNAS-iocage-jail.md

 If it comes back with an error, it's not installed.
 If it just goes to the next line, it's installed.

 ## Branch: latest
+Do not do this.
+It will make you suffer.
-Let us update all our packages from `quarterly` to `latest`:
+~Let us update all our packages from `quarterly` to `latest`:~
 ```bash
 root@Mylar3:/tmp/unrar-cffi-0.1.0a5 # cd /etc/pkg/
 root@Mylar3:/etc/pkg # mkdir -p /usr/local/etc/pkg/repos
 root@Mylar3:/etc/pkg # printf 'FreeBSD: { \n  url: "pkg+http://pkg.FreeBSD.org/${ABI}/latest", \n  mirror_type: "srv", \n  signature_type: "fingerprints", \n  fingerprints: "/usr/share/keys/pkg", \n  enabled: yes \n}' > /usr/local/etc/pkg/repos/FreeBSD.conf
 ```
 ### update && upgrade
+Neither this.
+~Do an `update` and `upgrade` for installing the latest versions of your already installed software:~
 ```bash
 root@Mylar3:/etc/pkg # pkg update
 root@Mylar3:/etc/pkg # pkg upgrade
 ```

 ## Requirements.txt
 Do this.
-As well.
+This you should do:
 ```bash
 root@Mylar3:/etc/pkg # cd /tmp
 root@Mylar3:/tmp # nano requirements.txt